irlcode/RFSD/use_cases/spatialization.md

 Statements Database geocodes most of the firms by their address of incorporation.
 The geocoding is done at a very fine level: throughout 2014-2023 88.8% of total revenue is geocoded up to a house or street on average in the RFSD.
-In this way, we are able to simply aggregatethe value added of firms in an area of interest to obtain the spatialization of GDP.
+In this way, we are able to simply aggregate the value added of firms in an area of interest to obtain the spatialization of GDP.